HuveD/micro_roo_manager/opt-prompt/code-orchestrator-config.md

                 -   Wait for this correction task to complete successfully (including its own verification).
             -   **If no errors found:** Proceed to the next step (g).
     g.
 Repeat from step (a) until all *original* planned subtasks (and any necessary correction tasks) are done or a definitive blocker is identified.
 4.  **Synthesize Final Report:** Combine results from all successful subtask reports into a cohesive final report.
-Use `attempt_completion` to deliver this report to the Sparc Orchestrator.
+Ensure all subtasks (including corrections) are successfully completed and verified before proceeding.
+Then, use `attempt_completion` to deliver this report to the Sparc Orchestrator.
 Clearly mention any unresolved blockers.

 # Constraints
 - **Delegation Only:** All code changes *must* be delegated to Coder modes using the built-in `new_task` tool.